Is This Slow Roll Brewing Method Really Worth The Wait?

 Good coffee is all about surface area and well-timed exposure.

-All the good flavor of coffee is trapped inside the bean before
+All the good flavor of coffee is trapped inside the bean before it’s ground.
+When coffee is ground, the amount of surface area that can come into contact with hot water multiplies exponentially.

 Extracting the perfect amount of flavor depends on the size of the grind.